andreireanu/vr-apps/ShelfTestVREyeStudio/README.md

 Once you have loaded an image you can load one file to analyze by clicking ```Incarca Fisier```(Load File) or all the files in a folder by clicking ```Incarca Folder```(Load Folder).
 If you choose the latter make sure you have only recordings corresponding to the particular shelf you wish to analyze.
 This option aggregates the data from all the files present in the folder. <br>
 Go to the ```VR Studio\Demo Data``` folder and choose a file or folder to load.
 The application will update itself with some information:
-* The open ended field under the two load buttons will display the name of the loaded file or folder
+* The open ended field under the two load buttons will display the name of the loaded file or folder.

-* Two of the four numerical fields in the bottom left of the window will display the start time of this particular shelf test (0 by default) and the end time
+* Two of the four numerical fields in the bottom left of the window will display the start time of this particular shelf test (0 by default) and the end time.
 S
-* The heatmap corresponding to the loaded data will appear superimposed on the shelf picture
+* The heatmap corresponding to the loaded data will appear superimposed on the shelf picture.

 You can save the heatmap image as is by clicking ```Salveaza Imaginea```(Save Image) or tweak its appearance before saving by altering ```Transparenta```(the transparent parameter) or ```Punct Cut-Off``` (the cut-off point parameter).
 In the figure below is the loaded ```eye_2_2.vtr``` file.